This was the first one of all!

 The recipes celebrate winter days in my kitchen and the seasons of my garden, long enjoyed with Cookie’s supervision, including my special “Cheesecake”, “Healthy Multi-fruit Crisp”, “Easy Lemon Vinaigrette” and my best advice for cooking fresh sweet corn.

 Maybe someday I’ll publish that cookbook too.
+In the meantime, here’s a gallery of the images in this calendar.

 Art and Gifts featuring cats you know!
 Visit Portraits of Animals